versatiles-org/versatiles-documentation/basics/frontend.md

 - styles and sprites from the repo: [versatiles-styles](https://github.com/versatiles-org/versatiles-styles)
 - fonts (glyphs) from the repo: [versatiles-fonts](https://github.com/versatiles-org/versatiles-fonts)

-To make it even easier we procompressed all files inside the TAR with brotli.
+To make it even easier we precompressed all files inside the TAR with brotli.
 That's why the package has the unusual file extension `.br.tar`.
 Changing the order to `.tar.br` would be wrong because the TAR container itself is not compressed.